-Can you find an alternative place to get the similar item/product for a lesser amount of money?
+- Can you find an alternative place to get a similar item/product for a lesser amount of money?

 So many questions, but I think they’re important in order to start realizing your mindset when it comes to shopping and saving money.

 The reason why you should ask yourself these questions is not to eliminate all your spending habits.